syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Comment.md

 {% endhighlight %}
 {% highlight VB %}
-// Hooks the CommentAdding event of RichTextBoxAdv. richTextBoxAdv.CommentAdding += RichTextBoxAdv_CommentAdding;
+' Hooks the CommentAdding event of RichTextBoxAdv.
+AddHandler richTextBoxAdv.CommentAdding,AddressOf RichTextBoxAdv_CommentAdding

-// Unhooks the CommentAdding event of RichTextBoxAdv. richTextBoxAdv.CommentAdding -= RichTextBoxAdv_CommentAdding;
+' Unhooks the CommentAdding event of RichTextBoxAdv.
+RemoveHandler richTextBoxAdv.CommentAdding,AddressOf RichTextBoxAdv_CommentAdding

 ' Handles the CommentAdding event of the richTextBoxAdv control.
 Private Sub RichTextBoxAdv_CommentAdding(obj As Object, args As CommentAddingEventArgs)